Direct & Indirect Speech

 Indirect Speech

-Indirect speech (el estilo indirecto) reports what someone said without quoting exactly.
-You introduce the reported sentence with a phrase like dijo que.
+Indirect speech (elestilo indirecto) reports what someone said without quoting exactly.
+You introduce the reported sentence with a phrase likedijo que.

-Format: [Intro phrase] + que + [reported sentence]
+Format:+ que + [reported sentence]

-• For statements, follow the reporting verb with que.
+• For statements, follow the reporting verb withque.

 • For questions, replace quotation marks with a suitable question word.